Woodside Story

 Growing up as the oldest of four girls in Allison, packaged food and soda were the norm for me.
 My parents worked hard, but opportunities and food options in our small town were limited.
 Despite their love and efforts, we struggled to make ends meet.

 I specialized in both trouble-making and playing sports.
 While I dabbled in 4-H Club and worked at the local grocery store, I remained disconnected from the source of my food.
 I simply didn’t care much, as long as there was something to eat.
 I remember the uncertainty of school lunches, sometimes going without because our account wasn’t in good standing.
-(I still remember that loud, embarrassing, rejection sound when you scanned a lunch card without fund available!)
+I still remember that loud, embarrassing, rejection sound.

 So how did that hungry girl become someone who now grows much of her own food for her family?
 It’s a journey, and I certainly didn’t do it alone.